We’ve tested and found the best smart contract auditing and security tools that every web3 smart contract developer should include in their stack.

 Diligence Fuzzing is another smart contract fuzz testing tool that couldn’t be missed on our list.

-Built by Consensys, Diligence Fuzzing offers a fully-fledged smart contract fuzzing as a service platform powered by Harvey, a powerful fuzzer for Ethereum’s bytecode, which delves deep into the contract codes, mutating and testing various inputs to identify potential issues.
+Built by Consensys, Diligence Fuzzing offers a fully-fledged smart contract fuzzing as a service platform powered by Harvey.
+Harvey is a powerful fuzzer for Ethereum’s bytecode that delves deep into the contract codes, mutating and testing various inputs to identify potential issues.

 Price: From 0 to $1,999

-Another type of smart contract security auditing tool is “static analyzers” - Unit and fuzz testing are known as dynamic testing.
+Static analyzers are another type of smart contract security auditing tool.
+Unit and fuzz testing is known as dynamic testing.
 Dynamic means that you’re doing something, like actually running our code.

 Smart contract static analyzers, instead, just look at our code.
 They don’t run it but try to find logic issues or other potential vulnerabilities.

-Cyfrin’s dedication to advancing smart contract security has created Aderyn - an open-source, Rust-based, static analyzer able to detect and report suspected vulnerabilities in smart contracts written in Solidity.
+Cyfrin’s dedication to advancing smart contract security has created Aderyn - an open-source, Rust-based, static analyzer able to detect and report suspected vulnerabilities in Solidity smart contracts.
 The tool traverses the Abstract Syntax Trees (AST) and identifies potential issues.

 Price: Free

-Another smart contract security tool developed by Trail of Bits, Slither is a Python-based static analysis tool that provides an extensive range of vulnerability detectors for Solidity code.
+Another smart contract security tool developed by Trail of Bits is Slither.
+It is a Python-based static analysis tool that provides a wide range of vulnerability detectors for Solidity code.

-Its fast execution time, low false-positive rate, and ability to integrate into continuous integration (CI) pipelines make it a valuable asset for developers aiming to improve their code's security.
+Its fast execution time, low false-positive rate, and ability to integrate into continuous integration (CI) pipelines make it a valuable asset for developers who want to improve the security of their code.

 Price: Free

-Halmos, developed by a16z, emerges as a pioneering open-source smart contract security tool offering formal verification tailored explicitly for Ethereum smart contracts.
-It uniquely bridges the gap between traditional unit testing and formal specifications through its innovative use of symbolic testing.
+Halmos, developed by a16z, is a pioneering open-source smart contract security tool that offers formal verification tailored explicitly for Ethereum smart contracts.
+Through its innovative use of symbolic testing, it uniquely bridges the gap between traditional unit testing and formal specifications.

 Formal Verification requires advanced mathematical and arithmetic skills, and a writing test with Halmos requires a special setup and reading of the documentation.
 This rigorous approach ensures high precision in evaluating smart contracts, aiming to iron out potential flaws and guarantee flawless operation.

-Foundry gets a special mention here, one tool that should never be missed in the smart contract developer stack.
+Foundry gets a special mention here.
+It’s a tool that should never be missed in the smart contract developer stack.

-Designed for smart contract development and auditing.
-It simplifies tasks each task, from managing project dependencies to compiling, testing, and deploying smart contracts, as well as direct blockchain interactions and testing.
+It is designed for smart contract development and auditing.
+It simplifies tasks, from managing project dependencies to compiling, testing, and deploying smart contracts, as well as direct blockchain interactions and testing.

 Foundry offers features like automatic compiler version detection and efficient caching, and it stands out with its fuzz testing capabilities.

-Not an auditing tool per se, but the best place for auditors to learn about vulnerabilities and security breaches.
+It is not an auditing tool per se, but it is the best place for auditors to learn about vulnerabilities and security breaches.

-Solodit, another tool from the Cyfrin ecosystem, aggregates over 8,000 security vulnerabilities and bounties from various security firms and top researchers worldwide.
+Solodit, another tool in the Cyfrin ecosystem, aggregates over 15,000 security vulnerabilities and bug bounties from various security firms and top researchers worldwide.

-The platform aims to strengthen the security of decentralized apps and smart contracts by providing detailed reports on vulnerabilities, including:
+The platform aims to strengthen the security of dApps and smart contracts by providing detailed reports on vulnerabilities, including:

 Solodit also offers advanced search and filtering tools to help users easily find specific vulnerabilities and bounties.

-We only took 8 of the to blockchain security and auditing tools, but the real behemoth is too big to be shown in just a single article.
+We only examined eight (or nine if we count Recon) blockchain security and auditing tools, but the real behemoth is too large to be covered in a single article.

-Github’s user @shanzson gathered an exciting resource with a lot of helpful information, links, and tools any auditor should consider using, and we highly recommend it.
+Github user @shanzson gathered an exciting resource with helpful information, links, and tools that any auditor should consider using.
+We highly recommend it.

-In this list of the top smart contract auditing and security tools, we’ve seen 8 different tools that shouldn’t miss in your toolkit!
+In this list of the top smart contract auditing and security tools, we’ve seen eight different tools that you shouldn’t miss in your toolkit!

 Each tool brings unique strengths, catering to different aspects of smart contract security.
 Remember, the tools are just that, tools.

-The most important factor for a successful audit is not the tool but the auditor.
+The most important factor in a successful audit is the auditor, not the tool.
 Including tools and software in your audit stack will help you perform better, find more vulnerabilities, and improve your workflows.